mickyn0415/sep10-freedom-project/plan.md

-add basic template of the website By 4/7/23
+add basic of the template of the website By 4/7/23